Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Container storage represents a temporary buffer zone where containers are left while the assigned containership is available to be loaded or while waiting to be picked up for inland distribution.
 The larger the containerships handled by a port, the larger the required container storage yard.
 Container storage can be arranged by shipbound (export) and landbound (import) stacks of containers.
 For shared terminal facilities, stacks can even be sub-divided according to shippers.
 The stacking density of container storage varies depending on the selected equipment and the yard configuration.

-For linear layouts configurations, containers are either stored on a chassis (rare for port terminals but more common for rail terminals) or on linear stacks of 2 or 3 containers in height that can be circulated over by straddle carriers.
-Block layouts are serviced by rubber-tired gantry cranes or by rail-mounted (wide span) gantry cranes, enabling a higher storage density of at least 4 containers across (7 or 8 for a wide span crane, if not more) and 5 full containers in height.
+For linear layout configurations, containers are either stored on a chassis (rare for port terminals but more common for rail terminals) or on linear stacks of two or three containers in height that can be circulated over by straddle carriers.
+Block layouts are serviced by rubber-tired gantry cranes or by rail-mounted (wide span) gantry cranes, enabling a higher storage density of at least four containers across (seven or eight for a wide span crane, if not more) and five full containers in height.
 However, higher stacking densities are linked with additional repositioning and rehandling of containers, requiring effective yard management systems.
 Rows of containers can be parallel or perpendicular to piers depending on the configuration and operations of the terminal.

-Most terminals have a dedicated reefers (refrigerated containers) storage area where they can be plugged, which represents, on average, about 5% of a terminal’s stacking area.
-Specific storage areas are also attributed to empties, which can be stacked up to 7 or 8 containers in height due to less stringent weight limitations.
-Empty container stacks are easily recognizable from loaded container stacks because of different stacking configurations; empty stacks are higher and denser.
+Most terminals have a dedicated reefers (refrigerated containers) storage area where they can be plugged in, which represents, on average, about 5% of a terminal’s stacking area.
+Specific storage areas are also assigned to empties, which can be stacked up to seven or eight containers in height due to less stringent weight limitations.
+Empty container stacks are easily distinguishable from loaded container stacks because of different stacking configurations; empty stacks are higher and denser.
 For terminals facing capacity pressures, the tendency has been to have empty container depots outside terminal facilities.
 The majority of container yards also have storage for refrigerated containers, which requires specialized equipment, namely electric plugs.

 A series of on-site activities support a container terminal.
 The management facility (administrative building) of the terminal often has a control tower to ensure a level of visibility of the terminal area.
 This is where many complex logistical functions are performed, such as the assignment of delivered containers to a storage space location as well as the location and the loading or unloading sequence of containers by straddlers and holsters.
 Additionally, the complex task of designing the loading and unloading sequence of a containership is performed.
 With digitalization and automation, the administration building has become the information and telecommunication nexus of the terminal.